Slicer/apidocs.slicer.org/README.md

 Documentation is automatically generated and pushed to the `gh-pages` branch configured as a [GitHub Pages](https://help.github.com/articles/configuring-a-publishing-source-for-github-pages/) source.

-For more details, see https://github.com/Slicer/slicer-apidocs-builder

-## Squash of `gh-pages` branch using TravisCI Cron Job
+The [slicer-apidocs-builder](https://github.com/Slicer/slicer-apidocs-builder) tool is used within a CircleCI build to checkout Slicer source code, build doxygen documentation and publish generated html pages.

 Each time the `master` branch of https://github.com/Slicer/Slicer is updated or each time a new release tag is pushed, the generated documentation is either added to the `master` folder or added to a new folder named after the release tag.
 Then the updated content is pushed to the `gh-pages` branch.

+The simple GitHub post-receive web hook handler triggering a CircleCI build is [github-circleci-trigger](https://github.com/Slicer/github-circleci-trigger).
+It is implemented as a Flask application hosted on a free heroku instance.

+## Squash of `gh-pages` branch using TravisCI Cron Job

-After some time, the amount of data exceeds GitHub [recommended size of 1GB][max_size].
+After some time, the amount of data published on the `gh-pages` exceeds GitHub [recommended size of 1GB][max_size].
 To cleanup the repository, a [TravisCI Cron Job][cronjob] associated with this project will be triggered weekly and will execute [gh-pages-squash.sh](./gh-pages-squash.sh) script.